 Have a project in mind?
 Send a message.

-Get the catalog for free
+Get the catalog for free2.Cabinet Back

 When it comes to cabinet back construction, the thickness of the plywood used and the type of backing panel are both important factors that can have a big impact on the overall durability and ease of installation.
 The highest quality cabinet construction typically uses a full-plywood, full-back panel measuring 3/8-inch or more in thickness for maximum strength and stability.
 For more economical methods of kitchen cabinet construction, thin panels, metal hanging rails, brackets, and rails can be used in conjunction with picture-frame construction.
 Although this method may be cheaper in cost, it is important to note that weak back panels can result in your cabinets falling or becoming inaccurate.
 To ensure secure and precise kitchen cabinets, it is recommended to use plywood back construction for added strength and stability.